If you have not reviewed it since that date, please do so now.

 Minors: the DNA Services are intended for adults only.
 We rely upon parents or guardians 18 years of age or older to determine if the DNA Services are appropriate for use by individuals under the age of 18.
 When a minor uses the DNA Services, the parent or guardian of that minor will be held responsible for the minor’s actions and are deemed to have consented to the use of the minor’s information by us.
 By submitting a DNA sample of a minor, you represent that you are the minor’s parent or legal guardian.
 We do not knowingly seek or collect personal information from minors.
 If we become aware that we have unknowingly collected personal information from a minor, we will make commercially reasonable efforts to delete such information from our databases.

 When you provide us with any personal information, that personal information may be transferred to and stored by us in our secure data centers which may provide a different level of protection for personal information than in your country of residence.
-By providing us with personal or genetic information, you specifically consent to the transfer and processing of personal information and its storage in our data centers.
+By providing us with personal or genetic information, you specifically consent to the transfer and processing of such information and its storage in our data centers.
 We take all adequate security measures to ensure the privacy protection of the personal information provided by you.
 We place great importance on the security of all personally identifiable information associated with our members.
 We have implemented commercially reasonable technical, physical and administrative security measures in place to attempt to protect against the loss, misuse, unauthorized access, alteration or disclosure of users' personal information under our control.
-For example our security and privacy practices are periodically reviewed and enhanced as necessary and only authorized personnel have access to personal information.
+For example, our security and privacy practices are periodically reviewed and enhanced as necessary and only authorized personnel have access to personal information.
 We use secure server software to encrypt financial information you input before it is sent to us and we only work with labs and third parties who have met and commit to our security standards.
 While we cannot guarantee that loss, misuse, unauthorized access, alteration or disclosure of personal information will not occur; we use commercially reasonable efforts to prevent this.
 You acknowledge that you provide your personal information at your own risk and you acknowledge that in the event that you download your DNA Results: 1) such download will create a copy that is not protected by MyHeritage’s security and privacy settings; 2) such download and the storage of your DNA Results after you have downloaded it, shall all be made at your own risk; and 3) MyHeritage will not have any control over the downloaded DNA Results and shall not be liable to you or to any third party in connection with such download and/or storage.

 If you choose to invite other family members or other users to view and edit your family tree, we will ask you for the individual's email address and name.
 You must first make certain that you have obtained their consent to pass on their details to MyHeritage.
 We will only use this information for the purpose of sending the individual his/her access details and will not use the information we collect as a result of this process for marketing purposes.